 How the COMVID COVID-19 movement is working to strengthen Burkina Faso’s health system

 [Editor’s Note: This is the first post in a series documenting how the COMVID COVID-19 social movement quickly gained traction and government support in Burkina Faso.
 The movement was created by Réseau Accès aux Médicaments Essentiels (RAME), a Burkinabé civil society organization, relying on the Health Democracy and Citizen Involvement Platform and with the support of the African Collaborative for Health Financing Solutions (ACS), a USAID initiative led by R4D.
-This post focuses on the role of Citizen Health Watch units, and future posts will focus on a Q&A with RAME Executive Director, Simon Kabore, that explores the movement’s transition from COVID-19 to universal health coverage (UHC).
+This post focuses on the role of Citizen Health Watch units, which explore the movement’s transition from COVID-19 to universal health coverage (UHC).
 The Q&A will also unpack how the main pillars of the COMVID COVID-19 social movement is setting the stage for UHC in the country.]

 By Seyni Mbaye, R4D, and SORY Orokia, Recherche pour la Santé et le Développement (RESADE)